Garlic Parmesan Chicken Tenders Recipe

 What Temperature Do Chicken Tenderloins Need to Cook to?

 When it comes to chicken (or any meat really), you don’t want to overcook it.
 I know it sounds like a good idea to cook it until it’s hotter in theory, but you will end up with a dry and flavorless meal if you do.
-As long as it’s prepared to 160 degrees F., it’s safe to consume, and you don’t need to worry.
+As long as it’s prepared to 160 degrees F., it’s safe to consume the tender chicken, and you don’t need to worry.

 Can cooked chicken be pink?